 I have also published in popular venues such as the Washington Post, Slate, and The Washington Quarterly.
 I have been quoted in media venues including The New York Times, The Washington Post, and Vox.Com and have appeared as a guest on national and international radio and television networks including CNN, MSNBC, ABC’s The World (Australia), and Al-Jazeera International.
 Before graduate school, I worked for a year as an assistant editor at Foreign Affairs.
-My Twitter feed, @profmusgrave, broadcasts news and views about international relations, social science, and American politics to nearly 12,000 followers.
+My Twitter feed, @profmusgrave, broadcasts news and views about international relations, social science, and American politics to more than 13,000 followers.

 I also teach courses on U.S. foreign policy, resource and energy politics, undergraduate research methods (principally quantitative), international relations, the conception and influence of apocalyptic scenarios, and empires.
 Just not in the same semester.